serialc/gnss_error_and_precision_oer/processing/README.md

 python3 extract_nmea_data.py nmea_data/f1.csv nmea_data/f2.csv
 ```

-Note that the llid allows synchronizing data, such as date or location, between files.
+Note that the llid field in the generated files allows synchronizing data, such as date or location, between files.